Clastify logo

 Reflux and distillation

 Reflux is a heating technique where vapour condenses and returns to the reaction flask, so the mixture can be heated for a long time without losing volatile reactants or products.
-Use it when the oxidation needs to keep going, for example when a primary alcohol is converted fully to a carboxylic acid, or when a secondary alcohol is converted to a ketone.
+Use it when the oxidation needs to continue, for example when converting a primary alcohol fully to a carboxylic acid, or when converting a secondary alcohol to a ketone.
 For complete oxidation of a primary alcohol, the oxidizing agent is in excess.

 Distillation is a separation technique where a volatile product is vaporized, condensed and collected.
-It is used to obtain an aldehyde from a primary alcohol because the aldehyde can be removed from the hot oxidizing mixture before it oxidizes further to a carboxylic acid.
+It is used to obtain an aldehyde from a primary alcohol, because the aldehyde can be removed from the hot oxidizing mixture before further oxidation changes it into a carboxylic acid.
 In this case, the alcohol is usually in excess.

 Image